snuq/VSEQF/Readme.md

 ## Installation
+* Use the 'Branch' menu on the upper-left to select the branch for your Blender version
-* Download the latest master from the green 'Clone or download' button, and click 'Download ZIP'
+* Download the addon from the green 'Clone or download' button, and click 'Download ZIP'
 * Open Blender, and from the 'Edit' menu, select 'Preferences'.
 * In this new window, click on the "Add-ons" tab at the left.
 * Click the 'Install...' button at the top-right of this window.